 Monkeypox is commonly encountered in some countries within central and western Africa.
-However, on May 24th, one confirmed case was found in Massachusetts, followed by seven presumptive-positive cases in other states.
-Various clusters have also been found across Europe.
+However, as of this writing, there have also been 395 documented cases in the United States, including 5 confirmed cases in Maryland.
 Viral spread typically requires close contact with an infected animal (e.g., primates, small mammals) or person, contaminated materials, or by respiratory droplets that can travel as far as 6 feet.